 The paragraphs below will provide details of the main pre-enrolment processes and checks that we carry out to ensure that your application meets our obligations under the Australian Qualifications Framework.

 As a first step you should read through the ACCLM Domestic Student Handbook to familiarise yourself with our philosophy, policies and requirements, to assess whether we are the right RTO for you.
 The Handbook will provide more detail on how we run our courses and the commitment required by you.

 2. Work Placement

 The ACCLM strongly supports the requirement for demonstration of your learnt skills in workplace settings, and what better setting than an actual workplace.
 That’s why most of our accredited courses have work placement requirements and/or workplace skills assessments.

 If you’re currently employed in the aged or community care sector then this should be pretty easy to arrange, but you should confirm that you will have the support of your employer before enrolling.

 If you’re not currently employed in the aged and community care sector then you will need to find a suitable organisation who are prepared to accept you on an unpaid work placement program.
 Not all employers are willing or able to accept work placements, but many are happy to because they understand that more aged care workers are needed in Australia and they’re happy to play their part in developing the needed workers.
 It can also be a good opportunity for them to identify motivated individuals for potential future employment.

-If you are doing the Certificate III in Individual Support, Certificate IV in Ageing Support Or a Diploma of Community Services.
+If you are doing a Diploma of Community Services.
 Please select the relevant booklet below for the qualification you are seeking:

 We suggest that you use the Work Placement Information Booklet to help explain the ACCLM learning program to potential work placement organisations.
 They are also welcome to contact us directly to ask questions or request additional information.